dyrehaugen/jdt/index.md

 and information sites for visitors to my homesteads in Norway and on Gran Canaria.
 Also are provided links to the Github repo and mirror of this site.

+## About

+Dyre Haugen (penname) is retired researcher and practioneer with experience from various aspects of development efforts (social, technological and economic) at all scales (local, urban, regional, national, international and global)
+- today unaffiliated freelancer solely financed by own funds.

 {% include links.html %}